Best Valentine's gifts for him, from chocolate to whisky and games

 £25 15

-Overall, this is hands-down one of the best Valentine’s day gifts for him if he’s a serious Star Wars fan.
-A beer hamper exclusively for Jedis, this epic Stormtrooper Valentine’s Thirst Aid Kit is made by Vocation and contains five imperial tipples (1x IPA, 2x Pale Ale, 1x Pilsner and 1x Stout), an Original Stormtrooper toughened Craft Ale Glass, a pack of beer snacks and four Original Stormtrooper beer mats.
+This is hands-down one of the best Valentine’s day gifts for him if he’s a Star Wars fan.
+A beer hamper exclusively for Jedis, this epic Stormtrooper Valentine’s Thirst Aid Kit is made by Vocation and contains five imperial tipples (1x IPA, 2x Pale Ale, 1x Pilsner and 1x Stout), plus an Original Stormtrooper toughened Craft Ale Glass, a pack of beer snacks and four Original Stormtrooper beer mats.

-If you’re running short of inspiration, ideas or even the energy to keep the spark alive, try treating him to the award-winning game Monogamy.
-With more than 400 ideas, actions and conversation opening questions, the board game will hopefully live up to its strapline; ‘a hot affair… with your partner’.
+If you’re running short of inspiration, try treating him to this award-winning board game.
+With more than 400 ideas, actions and conversation opening questions, it will hopefully make for an interesting night and live up to its strapline; ‘a hot affair… with your partner’.

 VIEW NOW – AMAZON | £26.99

 They say the way to a man’s heart is through his stomach, so if he loves a Ruby Murray, treat him to this three-month curry subscription kit.
-It contains everything he’ll need – including all the fresh spices and recipes – to cook up a curry storm each month.
+It contains all the fresh spices and recipes he’ll need to cook up a curry storm each month.
 The first box is sent straight away and should fit through the letterbox.
 Here’s hoping he’s inviting you round for dinner.

 VIEW NOW – NOT ON THE HIGH STREET | £26

-A snuggly dressing gown might not be the first thing that springs to mind when you’re shopping for the best Valentine’s day gift for your husband or boyfriend, but most men love a bit of fluffy loungewear.
-Besides, think of the cuddles you’ll enjoy when he’s ensconced in this.
+A snuggly dressing gown might not be the first thing that springs to mind when you’re shopping for the best Valentine’s day gift for your husband or boyfriend, but most men love themselves a bit of fluffy loungewear.
+And just think of the cosy cuddles you’ll enjoy when he’s all wrapped up in this.

 VIEW NOW – BEDROOM ATHLETICS | £55